khpandya/Data-Science/README.md

 Query used -
 ```
-SELECT COUNT(OrderID) FROM [Orders] where ShipperID in
+SELECT COUNT(OrderID) FROM [Orders] WHERE ShipperID in
-(Select ShipperID FROM Shippers where ShipperName is 'Speedy Express')
+  (SELECT ShipperID FROM Shippers WHERE ShipperName is 'Speedy Express')
 ```
 ### Answer 2b
 (or not to be, that is the question)